There are a lot of real estate agents. Some are smart, driven, efficient and honest, and some are not.

-The agent should be able to show you in black and white the market research and their analysis of this data.
+The agent should be able to show you in black and white the market research and the analysis of this data.
 The agent should be able to walk you through different pricing and timing strategies – giving you enough data that YOU can choose, the price, the timing and the marketing strategies that work best for you.
-The pricing discussion should include a timing and marketing strategy that when used with the price will ensure you top dollar for your home.
+The pricing discussion should include a timing and marketing plan that when used with the price will ensure you top dollar for your home.

 - What will my net proceeds be from the sale of my home?